ivansglazunov/nextjs-hasura-auth/README.md

 - `migrate` - Run all migration scripts in alphabetical order
 - `unmigrate` - Run all down migration scripts in reverse alphabetical order
 - `schema` - Generate GraphQL schema from Hasura
+- `events` - Synchronize Hasura event triggers with local definitions
+  - Option: `--init` - Create default event trigger definitions

+The CLI automatically loads environment variables from the `.env` file in your project root.
+This ensures that commands like `npx hasyx events` have access to your Hasura URL, admin secret, and other configuration.

 # Hasura Integration